manu-07-ela/LAPR2_ISEP/docs/SprintB/US09/US9_SpecifyTestType(FromESOFT19-20).md

-# US 006 - To create a Task
+# US 09 - To specify a Type of Test

 ## 1. Requirements Engineering